mrdatawolf/SETradeHouse/README.md

 9. ~~Bring it up on a server online.~~
 10. ~~Get the active servers data being ingested.~~
 11. ~~Open it up so anyone can interact with the test system.~~
-12. Allow touch devices to interact with the pages.
+12. ~~Allow touch devices to interact with the pages.~~
 13. Fix the GPS pull.
 14. Convert SQL files to migrations/seeders.

 ##Future Roadmap
 1. Revised +1.0 goals.
-    1. Expand the active and inactive transactions to use all columns.
+    1. ~~Expand the active and inactive transactions to use all columns.~~
+    2. Add a weight to thrust calculator.
+    3. Add a blueprint breakdown.
+It would take a blueprint file and tell the user the comps, ingots, ores needed (user choice).
+It would also breakdown the prices based on server averages.
+    4. Add API to get current trade data on a public store.
-    2. Add weights to transactions based on distances from server to server.
+    5. Add weights to transactions based on distances from world to world.
-    3. Improve the user system.
+    6. Improve the user system.
-    4. Add sheets as needed to flex out the user experience.
+    7. Add sheets as needed to flex out the user experience.
 Anything that can help the users visualize or work with the data.
-    5. Get the ticker working.
+    8. ~~Get the ticker working~~.
-    6. Add a weight to thrust calculator.
-    7. A Map Generator showing cluster servers and their tradezones.
+    9. A Map Generator showing cluster servers and their tradezones.
 Or maybe just a common format for making a diagram for the users.
-    8. There's alot more but where we go will depend on where the people helping see the project going from here.
+    10. There's alot more but where we go will depend on where the people helping see the project going from here.

 ## Contributing